-A person who is comes for you when you do not send for them.
-Or in lames terms, a person who is jealous, insecure, aggressive, and combative toward you for no reason what so ever.
+A a person who is jealous, insecure, lazy, aggressive, or has poor work ethic, or is combative toward you for no reason what so ever.

-The behavior of a crazy person can come in the form of:
+The behavior of a difficult person typically stems from the following:

 - Talking behind your back